 The car you drive will impact the amount you pay for your car insurance.
 Insurance companies tend to look at two main factors; the cost of repairs/replacement and the potential risk that the vehicle poses.
 Newer cars can be expensive to insure because of how much it will cost to fix or replace them whereas older cars are typically expensive to insure due to them having fewer safety features.
 Engine size is an important factor too and vehicles with larger engines will typically cost more to insure.
 Finally, if you have made modifications to your car, expect to pay more.
 Insurance companies are notoriously nervous when it comes to modifications as the statistics prove that those who make modifications are more likely to make a claim.
 Our article, ‘What is the cheapest car to insure in the UK?‘ has more information on how a car's make and model can affect the cost of car insurance.

 One of the key considerations when comparing car insurance quotes online is your driving experience.
 A car insurance provider will ask you how long you have been driving, when you were last involved in an accident and if you have any driving convictions.
 Car insurance providers reward safer drivers with a discount often referred to as a 'no claims bonus'.
-Experienced drivers who have not claimed for several years could receive a no claims bonus that equates to as much as 75% discount.
+Experienced drivers who have not claimed for several years could receive a no claims bonus that equates to as much as a 75% discount.
 Newer drivers will typically be charged more, however, that isn't necessarily always the case.
 Experienced drivers with a poor claims history or those who regularly commit driving offences could be quoted significantly more as a result.